asllop/RunPack/README.md

 RunPack is what you are looking for, if you...

 1. Need a scripting language for your Rust application.
-2. Want it to be simple, and with a small memory footprint.
+2. Want it to be small and simple.
 3. Look for something fully customizable and hackable.
 4. Appreciate concatenative programming languages.